githedgehog/docs/docs/install-upgrade/install.md

 ### Configure Management Network

-The control node is dual-homed.
-It has a 10GbE interface that connects to the management network.
-The other link called `external` in the `fab.yaml` file is for the customer to access the control node.
-The management network is for the command and control of the switches that comprise the fabric.
-This management network can be a simple broadcast domain with layer 2 connectivity.
-The control node will run a DHCP and small http servers.
-The management network is not accessible to machines or devices not associated with the fabric.
+The control node is dual-homed: it connects to two different networks, which are called `management` and `external`, respectively, in the `fab.yaml` file.
+The `management` network is for controlling the switches that comprise the fabric.
+It can be a simple broadcast domain with layer 2 connectivity.
+The management network is not accessible to machines or devices not associated with the fabric; it is a private, exclusive network.
+The control node connects to the management network via a 10 GbE interface.
+It runs a DHCP server, as well as a small HTTP server.

+The `external` network allows the user to access the control node via their local IT network.
+It provides SSH access to the host operating system on the control node.

 ### Fabric Manages Switches